Stakeholder Engagement

 Inclusive Public Toilet Initiatives

-We conduct surveys on toilet use together with universities, NPOs, and companies in order to help realize a society which offers toilets that all people can feel comfortable and safe when using.
+We conduct surveys and research and development on toilet use together with universities, NPOs, and companies in order to help realize a society which offers toilets that all people can feel comfortable and safe when using.

 Universal Run: Sports Prosthetic Limb Experience Class

-We hold Universal Run: Sports Prosthetic Limb Experience Class at elementary schools across Japan in cooperation with athletes who use prosthetic limbs for sports.
+We hold Universal Run: Sports Prosthetic Limb Experience Class programs at elementary schools across Japan in cooperation with athletes who use prosthetic limbs for sports.
 We seek to promote children’s understanding of diversity by giving them the opportunity to talk with athletes and experience what it feels like to walk with a prosthetic limb.
 The classes are conducted in cooperation with local schools, governments, and our local employees.
-So far, 17,065 children have taken part in 617 events.
+So far, 18,727 children have taken part in 665 events.

-Fueled by our goal to improve awareness and understanding of people with disabilities and expand opportunities for people with disabilities to participate in society, we reviewed our strategy and management structure in FYE2022.
-Going forward, we will enlist the support of the National Federation of UNESCO Associations in Japan to extend the number of target schools and expand our awareness programs.
+Fueled by our goal to improve awareness and understanding of people with disabilities and expand opportunities for people with disabilities to participate in society, we enlisted the support of the National Federation of UNESCO Associations in Japan and became an official sponsor of the Japan Para Athletics in FYE2023, with the aim of creating an inclusive society.

 Major Partnerships